zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 excerpt_separator: <!--more-->
 ---

-[meshoptimizer](https://github.com/zeux/meshoptimizer) implements several [geometry compression](https://meshoptimizer.org/#vertexindex-buffer-compression) algorithms that are designed to take advantage of redundancies common in mesh data and decompress quickly - targeting many gigabytes per second in decoding throughput[^1].
+[meshoptimizer](https://github.com/zeux/meshoptimizer) implements several [geometry compression](https://meshoptimizer.org/#vertexindex-buffer-compression) algorithms that are designed to take advantage of redundancies common in mesh data and decompress quickly - targeting many gigabytes per second in decoding throughput.
 One of them, index decoder, has seen a significant and unexpected variance in performance across multiple compilers and compiler releases recently; upon closer investigation, the differences can mostly be attributed to the same microarchitectural detail that is not often talked about.
 So I thought it would be interesting to write about it.

 <!--more-->

 # Algorithm

 The encoding in this case is specialized to index buffers that store triangle lists; every triangle is represented by three vertex indices, so the job of the decoder is to compute the three indices and write them to the output buffer.
-The encoding scheme takes advantage of multiple sources of redundancy present in carefully optimized index buffers - for the sake of the performance investigation here, we'll omit most of details except for a central intermediate structure used by both the encoder and decoder: the edge FIFO.
+The encoding scheme takes advantage of multiple sources of redundancy[^1] present in carefully optimized index buffers - for the sake of the performance investigation here, we'll omit most of details except for a central intermediate structure used by both the encoder and decoder: the edge FIFO.

 The edge FIFO contains up to 16 triangle edges - pairs of 32-bit indices - and the encoded form of each triangle can reference a previously encountered edge.
 Thus, to decode the triangle, we need to read the recently seen edge from the FIFO like so: